humdrum-tools/humdrum-documentation/guide/ch36/index.md

 typically encode a number of multiple stops.

 Example 36.1 shows a sample document containing five spectra and a barline.
-The first data record encodes an ambient spectrum (\"silence\") represented by the upper-case letter \``A`\'.
+The first data record encodes an ambient spectrum ("silence") represented by the upper-case letter \``A`\'.
 Following this are two spectra, each consisting of three spectral components: the first spectrum consists of a 261 Hz tone at 47 dB SPL, as well as frequencies